Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

 - Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
-Proven ability to work in groups and demonstrate strong communication skills.
+Expertise in working in an organisation and possess good communication skills.

 Education: